 - to help each child to achieve his or her best

 - to discuss behaviour regularly

 - to address incidents of misbehaviour and support children to improve their behaviour

-The parents’ responsibilities are:
+The families’ responsibilities are:

 - to ensure that our children understand the importance of their education and of good behaviour

 - to discuss their education: ask what they have learnt, listen to what they have to say, encourage and help with reading and any home tasks

 - to praise them for their efforts and achievements

 - to ensure that our children respect differences and do not abuse or discriminate against people different to themselves